 Romania borders to the north with Ukraine, to the south with Bulgaria, to the east with Moldova, and to the west with Hungary and Serbia.
 It is the ninth country in area and seventh in terms of population among the member states of the European Union (EU).

-According to the information published by the National Bank of Romania (NBR), non-residents' direct investment in Romania totaled 6,866 million euros (EUR) in 2021 (compared with EUR 2,397 million in January through November 2020), of which equity (including estimated net reinvestment of earnings) amounted to EUR 5,499 million.
+According to the information published by the National Bank of Romania (NBR), non-residents' direct investment in Romania totalled 3.787 billion euros (EUR) in the period January 2022 through May 2022 (compared with EUR 2.471 billion in the period January 2021 through May 2021), of which equity participations (including estimated net reinvestment profit) totalled a net value of EUR 3.610 billion and intra-group loans recorded a net value of EUR 177 million.

 PwC has been present in the Romanian market since 1991 and has developed a broad range of professional services that we continue to expand.
 With our in-depth knowledge of Romania’s business environment, PwC provides its services to both international and Romanian enterprises.
 Overseen by 21 partners and employing over 800 specialists and support staff, PwC operates in Romania and Moldova from a network of six offices in Bucharest, Timisoara, Cluj-Napoca, Constanta, Iasi, and Chisinau.